 You can also change this to show a line graph of your total subscribers over time:

-I love all these graphs.
+I love all these graphs and advanced analytics.
 It’s motivating to see when you’re doing well.
 And helpful to remind you that building your list should be a top priority.

-While there’s certainly even more to love about ConvertKit than just these seven benefits, let me close with one that has DEFINITELY increased my open rates.
+While there’s certainly even more to love about ConvertKit than just what we’ve covered so far, let me close with one that has DEFINITELY increased my open rates.

-And that is the ability to resend a broadcast to subscribers who didn’t open your email.
+And that is the ability to resend email broadcasts to subscribers who didn’t open your email.